danielbodnar/awesome-stars/BY-LANG.md

 ## Shell

+- [Mythra/typeish](https://github.com/Mythra/typeish) - A runtime type checker for bash.... in bash.
+I'm not sorry.
+- [shinokada/awesome](https://github.com/shinokada/awesome) - The awesome is a simple shell script package manager.
+Awesome installs a shell script package from a GitHub repo on your macOS/Linux.
 - [DannyBen/rush-cli](https://github.com/DannyBen/rush-cli) - Personal Package Manager - run your GitHub hosted scripts, locally.
 - [MichaelCurrin/code-cookbook](https://github.com/MichaelCurrin/code-cookbook) - Reusable code patterns which you can use as reference or copy to your project 👩‍💻👨‍🍳📖🥗
 - [krom/docker-compose-makefile](https://github.com/krom/docker-compose-makefile) - Makefile template for docker-compose